 Because Deep Down, It Truly Does Matter…

 ~ And more importantly is how we feel about ourselves.
 This, THIS is the true testimony of integrity, I think.
 Am I humble enough to change?
 Am I human enough to fall, admit defeat and rise again?
-Do I inherently feel good about the behaviors as I step into each and every moment…because during the day I am accountable to those around me, who I interact with.
+Do I inherently feel good about my behaviors as I step into each and every moment…because during the day I am accountable to those around me, who I interact with.

 And, at the end of the day…I am accountable to me and my husband, who holds me close and never lets me go….